bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 Commit your code regularly and meaningfully.
 This helps both you (in case you ever need to return to old code for any number of reasons) and your team lead.

 ## Interview Questions
-### (please edit this file and write your answer below each question.
-In addition, you may also review these questions with your mentor)

-Please answer the following questions below, you may edit the readme file to include your answers below the question.
+Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
+You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?
+It is a way to add features to help people with disabilities navigate and use your website across all screen sizes.
-2. Talk about 3 different things you can do to ensure your website is accessible.
+2. Talk about 3 different things you can do to ensure your website is accessible. descripition of images(alt), adding color blind support, auditory screen reader
-3. How would you explain the concept of a variable to someone new to programming?
+3. How would you explain the concept of a variable to someone new to programming? a variable is a a container you can declare to store values
-4. What is the purpose of using functions in code?
+4. What is the purpose of using functions in code? to perform certain tasks within a program
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions

-### Task 1: Project Set-Up
+### Task 1: Project Set Up

 Follow these steps to set up your project: